ibm-cloud-docs/containers/cs_integrations_overview.md

 |NeuVector|Protect containers with a cloud-native firewall by using [NeuVector](https://neuvector.com/){:external).
 For more information, see [NeuVector Container Security](https://www.ibm.com/us-en/marketplace/neuvector-container-security){:external).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 |Twistlock|As a supplement to [Vulnerability Advisor](/docs/va?topic=va-va_index){:external}, you can use [Twistlock](https://www.twistlock.com/){:external) to manage firewalls, threat protection, and incident response.
 For more information, see [Twistlock on {{site.data.keyword.containerlong_notm}}](https://www.ibm.com/blogs/cloud-archive/2017/07/twistlock-ibm-bluemix-container-service/){:external).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 {: caption="Security services"}
+{: summary="The table shows available services that you can add to your cluster to add extra security capabilities.
+Rows are to be read from the left to right, with the name of the service in column one, and a description of the service in column two."}

 <br />